Current phd Students

 Olga Touloumi is an architectural historian and curator.
 She researches media and technology in post-World War II architecture and design thinking.
-Her dissertation reassesses the position of atmospheres and the acoustic modality in postwar technological utopias, and examines the emergence of architectures of global communication in the intersection of postwar art practices, music experimentation, communication technologies, and media studies.
+Entitled “Architectures of Global Communication, 1941-1970,” her dissertation examines the emergence of a global space in the intersection of communication technologies, media theory, and design.

-She holds a B.Arch from AUTh and a SMArchS in History, Theory and Criticism of Architecture from MIT, where she researched the production of identity politics in the exchanges between prison architecture and criminal anthropology during the post-Risorgimento Italy.
+She holds a B.Arch from AUTh and a SMArchS in History, Theory and Criticism of Architecture from MIT, where she examined questions of biopolitics and national identity in criminal anthropology laboratories and prisons of the post-Risorgimento Italy.
 She is Visiting Lecturer at MIT and is co-organizing the conference Futures Past: Design and the Machine.
 In the past she has co-organized the symposium “Mediated Space,” and has co-curated “A Media Archaeology of Boston” at the Carpenter Center and “Made in Greece Plus” at the Museum of Science, Boston.
-She has published articles on Buckminster Fuller’s theory of articulation, Constantine Doxiadis’s interest in communication technologies, and Iannis Xenakis’s strategies of stratifying the spatiotemporal continuum in Thresholds and the edited anthologies Soft Shells and Music and Modernism c.1849-1950.
-Her work has been presented at NE/SAH, MIT, Brown University, the Courtauld Institute, DOCOMOMO, and other venues internationally.
+She has published articles on Buckminster Fuller’s theory of articulation, Constantine Doxiadis’s architectures of communication, and Iannis Xenakis’s immersion strategies in Thresholds and the edited anthologies Soft Shells and Music and Modernism c.1849-1950.
+Her work has been presented at Buell, SAH, NE/SAH, MIT, Brown University, the Courtauld Institute, DOCOMOMO, and other venues internationally.
 Her design projects have been exhibited at the Barcelona Biennial of Landscape Design and the Staatliche Akademie der Bildende Künste in Stuttgart.
-She has been invited to be a critic at the GSD, MIT, RISD, BAC, and AUTh.
+She has been invited crit at the GSD, MIT, RISD, BAC, and AUTh.

-Marikka Trotter, a third year PhD student, Marrikka is interested in the early nineteenth-century tendency, particularly in German thought, to treat both natural and artificial forms as temporary eddies in ongoing flows of formation and erosion.
+Marrikka Trotter, a fourth year PhD student, is interested in the early nineteenth-century tendency, particularly in German thought, to treat both natural and artificial forms as temporary eddies in ongoing flows of formation and erosion.
 This stance implied some degree of equivalence between matter shaped by humans and matter shaped by natural processes and encouraged ways of acting and dwelling in the landscape that would reinforce and capitalize upon existing formative rhythms.

 Marrikka is co-editor and co-instigator of the Work Books project, a series of publications aimed at examining architecture in its expanded field.
 The first book of this series, Architecture at the Edge of Everything Else, was released with MIT Press in 2010.
 She has recently finished editing the second Work Books volume, Architecture is All Over.
 With a background in practice and site-responsive art, Marrikka has taught at the BAC and is a guest critic at Northeastern University, MassArt, Wentworth, MIT and the GSD.
 Her writing has appeared in Harvard Design Magazine and Log.

-Eldra earned a BS from Morgan State University in Information Science and Systems, and an MS in Historic Preservation from the University of Pennsylvania and an AM in Architecture History and Theory from Harvard in 2012.
+Eldra earned a BS from Morgan State University in Information Science and Systems, an MS in Historic Preservation from the University of Pennsylvania and an AM in Architecture History and Theory from Harvard in 2012.
 Her teaching fellow experience includes the course “Designing the American City” and “Building, Texts, and Contexts”.
-From 2008 to 2011 she worked for the District of Columbia (DC) Historic Preservation Office in the DC Office of Planning as a lead design reviewer for four DC historic districts.
-In this position, she analyzed architectural plans for proposed construction projects to ensure their contextual compatibility as stipulated by DC Historic Preservation Law, standards, and guidelines.
-She also evaluated and recommended action to the DC Historic Preservation Review Board on new construction, additions, repair, and alterations for commercial and residential properties.
-Eldra also has experience working with, organizing, and supporting digital historical collections for public institutions and libraries.
+From 2008 to 2011 she worked for the District of Columbia (DC) Office of Planning as a lead design reviewer for four historic districts.
+In this position, she analyzed architectural plans for proposed construction projects to ensure their contextual compatibility as stipulated by DC Historic Preservation Law and guidelines.

-Delia Wendel is a PhD candidate that researches post-conflict and post-disaster rebuilding strategies.
-Framed by the title, ‘Space and the Ethics of Transition: Rebuilding after the Genocide in Rwanda,’ her dissertation focuses on how State peacebuilding objectives are realized in the rebuilding of settlements, housing, and civic spaces in Rwanda after the 1994 genocide.
+Delia Wendel Delia is a PhD candidate that researches post-conflict and post-disaster rebuilding strategies.
+Framed by the title, ‘Space and the Ethics of Transition: Rebuilding after the Genocide in Rwanda,’ her dissertation focuses on how State peacebuilding objectives are realized and challenged in the rebuilding of settlements, housing, and civic spaces in Rwanda after the 1994 genocide.
 During 2012-2013, Delia is working on dissertation research in Rwanda, with support from the Social Science Research Council and Harvard University.